Protelis/Protelis-Parser/README.md

   load the plugin

 ## Develop and test the plugin using Eclipse

+Once the repositories are imported, there will likely be a lot of errors.

+* First, if there are "Plugin execution not covered by lifecycle configuration" errors, go to Eclipse Preferences > Maven > Errors/Warnings and switch this error type to warning.
+This is OK because Eclipse uses its own build system, and can ignore these Maven problems (which are not due to the Maven configuration, but lack of certain current Eclipse/Maven integrations).
+* Second, go to alchemist.protelis project and run src/it.unibo.alchemist.language.protelis/GenerateProtelis.mwe2 as an MWE2 workflow.
+This generates the DSL using Xtext, and should resolve all of the outstanding errors.

 ## Compile and produce a working artifact for your own use